-The cleft graft is a very simple, low-skill graft to try.
+The cleft graft is a simple, low-skill graft to try.
 You don’t need finesse with a knife or complex equipment: your grafting knife and a butcher’s cleaver, saw, or similar home tool and little else are all you need to try it out on a fat, living rootstock.
 A fresh tree stump will do.
-Read on, and you’ll be able to give your first cleft graft a try by the end of the article.

 Why You Might Use a Cleft Graft

 Cleft grafts are for joining scions to a relatively large piece of wood, the size of a major branch or as large as a stump.
 You could use a cleft graft to topwork a tree to turn it into a new type of tree, or to change over parts of it.
 If you want to create a novelty fruit tree in which you combine, for example, many different apples on one tree, a cleft graft is a graft you might use on fat, major scaffold branches (a graft for somewhat smaller branches would be the side-stub graft).

 What You Will Need

 - Early spring: all plant material should be dormant.
 Ideally, this graft is made when the buds of the rootstock are beginning to swell.
 If you cannot see buds, approximate with a time in late winter.